 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.

-Based on our understanding of the company and the insurance sector in which it operates, we identified that the principal risks of non-compliance with laws and regulations related to UK, and we considered the extent to which non-compliance might have a material effect on the Financial Statements: non- compliance with the Prudential Regulation Authority's ("PRA") and Financial Conduct Authority's ("FCA") regulations.
+Based on our understanding of the company and the insurance sector in which it operates, we considered that non-compliance with the following laws and regulations might have a material effect on the financial statements: non-compliance with the Prudential Regulation Authority's ("PRA") and Financial Conduct Authority's ("FCA") regulations.